 When I open my eyes it’s dark, but I know we arrived in Zagreb.
 Hello Zagreb!
 The bus waits for a traffic light, when I look to the right I see McDonald’s and the casino.
 My eyes search for the church, the church on the opposite side of the building I live.
 Found it.
 It’s not the prettiest neighbourhood in Zagreb, but I’m excited to be back.
-Even though I only live and lived here for a few months, it feels like “my” neighborhood.
+Even though I only live and lived here for a few months, it feels like “my” neighbourhood.
 And even though I don’t have my own house or apartment, it feels like coming home.

 I’m back.
 Back in Zagreb.
 This is where I’ll be for the next 6 or 7 weeks.
 Unlike last year it’s surprisingly warm.
 My brother texted me that the weather got shitty in The Netherlands since I left, apparently the crazy early spring accompanied me to Zagreb.
 The climate does worry me, but I can’t help being happy to leave the winter behind.
 Snowy mountains are awesome, but in the city the white-winter-magic usually disappears after one hour or so.
-Besides, spring has always been my favorite season, I just love to see and feel nature waking up.
+Besides, spring has always been my favourite season, I just love to see and feel nature waking up.

 An extra hour

 Despite a horrible night in the bus I woke up early the next day.
 The sun wakes up one hour earlier in Zagreb, so do I. This is how I like it.
 I never close the curtains, because I don’t want to miss one ray of sunlight.
 Mornings are the best, early mornings even better if you ask me.
 Many people not agreeing with me, I know, but I have the luxury to live without a clock.
 Therefor I can live with the daylight instead.